Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 ## Updating the firmware

-The Roto Toolboard needs RRF v3.5 or later, this firmware version must alos be funning on the Duet 3 mainboard.
+The Roto Toolboard needs RRF v3.5 or later, this firmware version must also be running on the Duet 3 mainboard.

 The firmware filename is Duet3Firmware_TOOLRR.bin and this needs to be uploaded to the /firmware folder

 Update the firmware by using the M997 B# command, where # is the CAN address of the new board.

-Factory resetting the board using the CAN reset jumper will cuase the bootloader to request the firmware file form the mainboard
+Factory resetting the board using the CAN reset jumper will cause the bootloader to request the firmware file from the mainboard

 ## Set the CAN address